 My earliest memories of watching wildlife date back to my young childhood, when my father would take me into the hills of Gloucestershire to look for reptiles, paddling in the local brook looking for fossils and wading through tall-grassed meadows in Wiltshire looking for butterflies.
-Sadly, my interest diminished over the following years, as more easily accessible distractions presented themselves as I grew older.
-Only in retrospect do I wish I could have maintained that interest in natural history at the same time.

 In finding many of my subjects, I’ve had the pleasure of visiting some amazing locations and having some unforgettable experiences.
 Whilst I always try to make the most of a situation photographically, some of my favorite pictures of all are also my worst, simply because of the experience they represent to me or the sheer difficulty involved in finding that species in the first place.
 Over the years, wildlife has led to me meeting some inspirational people and most importantly making some great friends.
 It has also brought me some excellent opportunities, such as making a short film for the BBC, then working for the BBC Natural History Unit on three series of Springwatch, Countryfile and assisting with other productions, contributing to a number of books and research projects and contributing both practical and technical effort towards various conservation based projects, none more so than the countless hours spent in the field studying Nightjars every year.

 I currently serve on the Executive Committee of the Gloucestershire Naturalists’ Society – the natural history recording organisation for the county, formed in 1948.
 The Society also helps finance projects concerned with biological recording, education, public awareness and environmental or nature conservation within the county.
 I am also part of the core team behind the Gloucestershire Raptor Monitoring Group, responsible for the safekeeping and analysis of the county’s raptor records.